cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 #.
 Log into GCP and find the gcp-robotics project
 #.
 Start your machine, and SSH into the instance (using the 'ssh' button on the webpage shown in the image above)
 #.
 Navigate to the directory "jvclark/rl/legged_gym".
 Here, you will be able to run the train.py script to train a policy, and play.py script to run the latest policy.
 #.
+Test if all installations work by running ``python legged_gym/scripts/train.py --task=pupper_stand --num_envs=2000 --max_iterations=500 --run_name='standup_test' --headless`` to start training.
+If the policy beings training, then press Ctrl+C to cancel and continue.
+Talk to a TA if this does not work.
+#.
 Also, make a note of the username shown in the ssh window (it should look something like USERNAME@instance).
 This will be used in generating SSH key in the steps below.

 Step 2.
 VS Code SSH Setup